-Sweet Charity is such an odd cocktail.
-A Broadway classic featuring a clutch of memorable numbers, it puts the character of Charity Hope Valentine, the eternally optimistic New York taxi dancer, centre stage only to heap humiliation and rejection on her.
+Sweet Charity is a difficult pill to swallow.
+The classic Broadway musical puts the character of Charity Hope Valentine, the eternally optimistic New York taxi dancer, centre stage only to heap humiliation and rejection on her.

 This is the first musical to be staged at Nottingham Playhouse in over a decade and the theatre has splashed out.
 Takis’ design situates the band on two podiums on either side of the stage.
 Sections of the set rotate to form the Fandango ballroom and the opulent apartment of Vittorio Vidal, the Italian movie star who picks Charity up, complete with a headboard shaped like a golden swan.
 At times, the podiums light up to form the New York skyline.

-The best moments are the group numbers with Charity’s fellow hostesses.
-Choreographer Alistair David turns Big Spender into a robotic production line, with the women going through the motions, caressing their thighs, blank eyed.
+The best moments in the production are the group numbers with Charity’s fellow hostesses.
+Choreographer Alistair David turns Big Spender into a robotic production line dance, with the women going through the motions, caressing their thighs, blank eyed.
 The poignancy of Something Better Than This is emphasised by the design, which counterpoints the 1960s glitz with grubby ceilings and dingy lodgings.
 Poverty keeps these women trapped.

 But the production never completely gets to grips with the seediness and sadness of their predicament, the fact that these women spend their nights “defending themselves to music”.
 The opening scene in which Charity is pushed into a lake is played for laughs and the way the musical equates virtue with suffering goes unpacked.
 Though Charity’s hopes get dashed again and again, the tone of the show remains more sweet than bitter.

-Yet Trehearn’s mixture of resilience, vulnerability and amiability coupled with the sheer skill of the cast carries the production despite all this.
+Yet Trehearn’s mixture of resilience, vulnerability and amiability, is never less than captivating.
+Her performance, coupled with the sheer skill of the cast, elevates the production.